About NorthAble

 How we became Northlands largest disability support organisation.

 In 1990, the Northland Disabilities Resource Centre Trust was formed by a small group of people with lived experience of disability who had identified the lack of readily available information about disability services in Northland.
-Initially the organisation operated as a DIAS (Disability information and Advisory Service), but other services were added as the need was identified.
+Initially the organisation operated as a DIAS (Disability Information and Advisory Service), but other services were added as the need was identified.
 In 1996 they had outgrown the original office and moved to 40 John St.

 In 2005 the name of the organisation officially changed to NorthAble Matapuna Hauora.
-Under this banner, which focuses not only on disability, but the whole concept of wellbeing, the organisation continues to grow, with new services added to meet the ever-changing needs of our population throughout Te Taitokerau and the whole of Aotearoa New Zealand.
+Under this banner, which focuses not only on disability, but the whole concept of well-being, the organisation continues to grow, with new services added to meet the ever-changing needs of our population throughout Te Taitokerau and the whole of Aotearoa New Zealand.

 Our NorthAble Logo